simrenbasra/simys-blog/_posts/2025-11-09-email_genie_part9.md

 **Time Management**

-Unlike my previous continuous projects, this stop/start rhythm slowed me down a bit and I underestimated how long tasks would take.
+Unlike my previous projects, this stop/start rhythm slowed me down a bit and I underestimated how long tasks would take.

 #### **What went well?**